-A code review is an effective conversational technique of making sure only lean and quality software is being released.
-It's valuable time that shouldn't be wasted on trying to catch non-compliant commits that could've been rejected on the developer’s computer.
+The code review is a conversational technique to ensure that quality software is being released.
+It's valuable time that shouldn't be wasted on trying to catch non-compliant commits that could've been rejected on the developer’s computer at commit time.

-The recent improvements in Better Commit Policy for Jira make this process easier.
+The recent improvements in Better Commit Policy for Jira make commit verification in GitLab better and installing GitLab hooks easier.

-Better Commit Policy is a popular Jira app that allows you to set up your custom rules to verify committed changes against.
-Since it runs in Jira, your rules can also verify Jira-specific (links to Jira issues, user identity, etc.) aspects on top of formal commit or commit message characteristics.
+Better Commit Policy is a Jira app, popular among developers who also use different other GitLab hooks.
+The app allows you to set up your custom rules to verify committed changes against.
+Commit rules can also verify Jira-specific aspects (links to Jira issues, user identity, etc.) on top of formal commit or commit message characteristics.

-The recently shipped 4.3.0 version brings important new features that are reactions to popular customer requests for a Gitlab-Jira integration.
-GitLab and Jira are often used together on a company or team level: Jira for issue tracking and project management, and GitLab as code repository, version control and CI/CD tool.
+GitLab and Jira are often used together on a company or team level.
+Teams use Jira for issue tracking and project management, and GitLab as code repository, version control and CI/CD tool.

 Non-compliant commits get rejected based on general attributes of the commit and Jira specific information

 To create the GitLab pre-receive hook script for Better Commit Policy, launch the Hook Script Wizard, select "Git" as VCS, and follow the steps.

 - Locate your Git repository in the server filesystem based on the storage behavior of your GitLab version.